thefilesareinthecomputer/hey_data/README.md

     0.2.2 - 2024-01-07 migrated the remaining functions from 0.1.2 to 0.2.2.
     0.2.2 - 2024-01-12 implemented a neo4j graph database with the intention of turning this into the bot's full knowledge base.
     0.2.3 - 2024-01-13 removed t5 from the generate_json_intent function along with the generate_variations helper function.
+    0.2.4 - 2024-01-13 added a rudimentary ui with a mic on/off button using flet.